Xaidencodesshit/KSI-Song-Tab-Closer/README.md

 2. Select the folder where you extracted the ZIP file.

 ### 4. Verify Installation
-- Once loaded, you should see the extension icon in the Chrome toolbar (if it has one).
+- Once loaded, you should see the extension icon in the Chrome toolbar.
 - The extension will now start monitoring pages.

 ---